Multi-label Image Classification using Adaptive Graph Convolutional Networks: from a Single Domain to Multiple Domains: Experiments

 \subsubsection{Failure cases}

-In Fig.~\ref{fig:failure} , some failure cases are presented using the Grad-CAM visualization with $\mathbf{A}$, $\mathbf{A}$ and $\mathbf{B}$ and $\mathbf{A}, \mathbf{B}$ and $\mathbf{C}$.
-It can be noticed that when the targeted object occupies most of the image, the use of $\mathbf B$ and $\mathbf C$ makes the model confuse the object with the background.
-A good illustration of this can be seen in the first row of Fig.~\ref{fig:failure}.
-The water is confused with the background.
+In Fig.~\ref{fig:failure}, some failure cases are presented using the Grad-CAM visualization. {The first column shows the input image with ground truth labels while the subsequent three columns are the activated Grad-CAMs with $\mathbf{A}$, $\mathbf{A}$ and $\mathbf{B}$ and $\mathbf{A}, \mathbf{B}$ and $\mathbf{C}$, respectively.} It can be noticed that when the targeted object occupies most of the image, the use of $\mathbf B$ and $\mathbf C$ makes the model confuse the object with the background.
+A good illustration of this can be seen in the second row of Fig.~\ref{fig:failure}.
+The \textit{car} is confused with the \textit{grass}.
 In future work, modeling the object occupancy will be investigated for handling these failure cases.